alu129156/Custom-enigma/README.md

 The decryptor employs these decryption techniques:
   1. 🧮Fitness: Function that evaluates the quality of the solution based on the entropies of the N-grams.
   2. 🔧Brute Force: For the rotor configuration and the initial positions.
-  3. 🛠️Heuristic : Explores explore the best rated plugboards to identify valid configurations.
+  3. 🛠️Heuristic : Explores the best rated plugboards to identify valid configurations.
       - 🔝Hill Climbing: Optimizes configurations by iteratively selecting those that improve the likelihood of success.
       - 🔙Backtracking: Gives the option to revert to previous plugboard settings, if the search for hillCLimb has been unsuccessful.